 Below are highlights of Jeremy's published commentary.
-See "Jeremy Grantham's Climate Research" on page 36 for a full list of his climate-related papers.
+See "Jeremy Grantham's Climate Research" on page 38 for a full list of his climate-related papers.
 Everything You Need to Know about Global Warming in 5 Minutes (July 2010) Jeremy's "Summer Essays" included this section, a 13-point summary of climate change.
 Jeremy concluded by stating, "Global warming will be the most important investment issue for the foreseeable future."
 The Race of Our Lives (April 2013) Jeremy analyzed why our global economy, reckless in its use of resources and natural systems, might cause the collapse of civilization, also articulating ways we could avoid that fate, including necessary progress in alternative energy.
 The Race of Our Lives Revisited (August 2018) This sequel to the 2013 paper comprehensively updated Jeremy's research on the dire risks of climate change, population growth, and environmental toxicity.
 Jeremy concluded that humans could still address these issues by decarbonizing the economy and advancing green technologies, but that it would be a very close race requiring all the leadership, all the science and engineering, and all the luck we can muster.
 Chemical Toxicity and the Baby Bust (February 2020) In this piece, Jeremy argued that toxicity is having a profound impact on global fertility and that the economic and social ramifications will be severe.
-COVID-19, Climate Change, and the Need for a New Marshall Plan (October 2020) Jeremy advised the incoming U.S. administration to launch a major fiscal program to create new infrastructure for energy, transportation, and industry, which would help the climate, help the economy, and become a long-term geopolitical advantage for the U.S. The Grantham Foundation for the Protection of the Environment Jeremy and Hannelore believe that innovation and technology are the best hope to protect and conserve our environment for an enduring future.
+COVID-19, Climate Change, and the Need for a New Marshall Plan (October 2020) Jeremy advised the incoming U.S. administration to launch a major fiscal program to create new infrastructure for energy, transportation, and industry, which would help the climate, help the economy, and become a long-term geopolitical advantage for the U.S. Putin's Invasion Reminds Us That We Live in a Finite World (April 2022) Decarbonizing our economy to get to full sustainability will be spectacularly resource intensive, yet all key commodities required are finite in supply.
+Jeremy outlined the implications of resource scarcity, warning that we will have to innovate around bottlenecks, shortages, price spikes, and climate damage that are almost certainly coming our way.
+The Grantham Foundation for the Protection of the Environment Jeremy and Hannelore believe that innovation and technology are the best hope to protect and conserve our environment for an enduring future.
 Consistent with this belief, the Grantham Foundation takes early-stage positions in important yet underfunded climate opportunities that require new science and new ways of thinking.
 The venture capital industry can be reluctant to invest in risky technologies with externalized benefits or in speculative business models that rely on the maturation of climate policy, leading to a gap in the market where many ideas with enormous climate potential currently fall.
 The Foundation invests in this gap, researching overlooked sectors and often investing at very early stages - sometimes first capital, sometimes even first experiment.
 Examples of the types of investments the Foundation has made include redesigning energy systems, improving soil health, sparing the ocean from acidification, recapturing carbon from the atmosphere, and more.
 The Foundation has long-standing relationships with Rare, The Nature Conservancy, World Wildlife Fund, Rocky Mountain Institute, and Environmental Defense Fund, working with these organizations to advance novel environmental and climate solutions.
 At GMO we have benefited tremendously from our relationship with the Grantham Foundation.
 This partnership has included information sharing sessions with our GMO Focused Equity team to discuss developments in climate change science and technology and the private markets that could potentially have implications for public equities, to help the team in managing GMO's Climate Change Strategy.